 “Thera-Palooza is an experiential event for families with loved ones with special needs,” said Leslie Crowe, the founder of NeedQuest, a local directory of special needs resources, and the organizer of Thera-Palooza.
 “At this event, we are bringing providers and children together.”

-“If I can help as many people as possible...if they come today and I can answer a few questions, then I’m here,” said Liz Kinstlinger, Advisor at Mass Mutual, Special Care Department.
+“If I can help as many people as possible. ...If they come today and I can answer a few questions, then I’m here,” Kinstlinger said.

 Live entertainment, including a Michael Jackson impersonator and a music therapist, was featured, along with special needs trick-or-treating.
-Children could also enjoy a sensory gym and quiet activity room as parents browsed tables, discovering therapists and taking in essential new resources.
+Children also enjoyed a sensory gym and quiet activity room as parents browsed tables, discovering therapists and taking in essential new resources.

 “As a sponsor of the event, we felt it was important that parents get as much information in their hands as possible,” said Nancy Calamusa, owner of New Jersey Pediatric Feeding Associates.

-“We’ve been looking forward to coming so much because there’s so many fun activities here,” said Amy Thaler, a parent of a six-year-old with special needs.
+“We’ve been looking forward to coming so much because there’s so many fun activities here,” said Amy Thaler, a parent of a 6-year-old with special needs.